SS & HCF Contributions

 Click on any topics below for more information:

 Currently, the SS contribution rate for each employee or wage earner in Palau is 6% of the total gross wages earned in each quarter and matched equally 6% by the employer.
-However, wages above $5,000 is not taxable.
-Therefore, a total of 12% of each employee’s wages – not exceeding $5,000 – including owner share, is reported and paid to the SSA at the end of each quarter.
+Therefore, a total of 12% of each employee's wages (not exceeding the maximum remuneration as indicated in the Maximum Remuneration table) including owner share, is reported and paid to the SSA at the end of each quarter.

 Depending on whether or not you have employees, SS contributions are reported and paid differently.
 Read more about how SS contributions are reported and paid for Businesses with Employees and Businesses without Employees.